What's the difference between a bulging disk and a herniated disk?

 Disks act as cushions between the vertebrae in your spine.
 They're composed of an outer layer of tough cartilage that surrounds softer cartilage in the center.
 It may help to think of them as miniature jelly doughnuts, exactly the right size to fit between your vertebrae.

 A herniated disk, on the other hand, results when a crack in the tough outer layer of cartilage allows some of the softer inner cartilage to protrude out of the disk.
-Herniated disks are also called ruptured disks or slipped disks.
+Herniated disks are also called ruptured disks or slipped disks, although the whole disk does not rupture or slip.
+Only the small area of the crack is affected.

 Randy A. Shelerud, M.D.